whitneyburton/portfolios/students/1705-back/daniel-phillips/20170608-daniel-phillips-m1.md

 simple business data analytics software

 ## D: Professional Skills

 I really enjoyed these sessions as an excellent counterpart to the technical side of things at Turing.

-(3-4 sentences summarizing your takeaways from _each_ session, including things you're continuing to think about, things you learned, things you're doing differently)

 #### Growth Mindset